Franada/gogoloco-legacy/README.md

 # Terms of Service

-You can use it on models you're selling, but keep the icons main icon in the menu.
+You can use it on models you're selling, but keep the main icon in the menu.

 # Description